 By: Unite Fitness Retreat Nutritionist Brooke Bouwhuis, RDN

-With spring break just around the corner, you may have travel plans coming up.
+With vacation days just around the corner, you may have travel plans coming up.
 Maybe you are setting off for a beach get-a-way or perhaps an end of the year skiing adventure.
 If you are nervous about the temptation to sit and snack as boredom sets in on that long drive (or flight), take a moment to rethink your plan.
 Don’t let the start of your vacation be a time where you throw all that hard work out the window.

 Traveling often for work and pleasure is a huge part of our lives.
 Just because its travel doesn’t mean it’s an excuse to indulge meal after meal.
 Keeping your nutrition on track while you are on the road is tough, it takes work and planning but it’s totally do-able!

 Follow these easy nutrition tips to stick to your healthy life-style even while traveling:

 - Portable snacks + carry-on is not the same as oil + water.
 Think about foods that can get crushed, smooshed, twisted and smooshed again and still be edible.

 - Bars – you knew this before I said it but it’s the type you pack will make a difference in keeping your blood sugar steady, hunger in check and they can take a lot of travel abuse and still be edible.
 We love Rxbar – the ingredients are clean, simple, and they taste amazing.
 These bars are a beautiful blend of protein, healthy fat and carbohydrates for keeping your hanger at bay.
 We also love Larabar (but these are a little lower in protein) and in a pinch a Nature Valley Protein bar is a much better choice over a Snicker’s from the airport newsstand any day.